Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Results

 \subsection{What do we gain from Model-Predictive Value Expansion?}

 In this section, we conduct empirical experiments to evaluate the effect of the AC-MPC extended with Model-Predictive Value Expansion algorithm (introduced in Section~\ref{sec:mpve}) in terms of training performance.
 To isolate the effect of MPVE and enable clear reward evaluation, we employ a straightforward hovering task for the drone.
 Here, the drone starts at a random position and orientation within a 1x1x1 meter cube around a designated equilibrium point (0, 0, 5 meters).
 The objective is to stabilize the drone at this point with zero velocity and a perfectly upright orientation (hover).
-We compare the training performance of AC-MPC-MPVE against AC-MLP.
-Both algorithms are trained with a fixed sample budget of 50 steps, corresponding to roughly 2 million samples collected from the environment.
-Because the MPVE algorithm primarily affects the learning of the critic, which uses the Generalized Advantage Estimation (GAE) algorithm~\cite{schulman2015gae}, we explore the impact of our extension for various values of the temporal difference parameter $\lambda$ in TD($\lambda$).
-The parameter $\lambda$ determines the trade-off between bias and variance when estimating returns.
+We compare the training performance of AC-MPC-MPVE against AC-MLP and AC-MPC.
+All algorithms are trained with a fixed sample budget of 50 steps, corresponding to roughly \revi{1.25} million samples collected from the environment. \revi{For these experiments, the horizon of the differentiable MPC is set to $N=3$, and the MPVE $H$ is set to the same value.} Because the MPVE algorithm primarily affects the learning of the critic, which uses the Generalized Advantage Estimation (GAE) algorithm~\cite{schulman2015gae}, we explore the impact of our extension for various values of the temporal difference parameter $\lambda$ in TD($\lambda$).
+The parameter $\lambda$ determines the trade-off between using the Bellman error and using the Monte-Carlo estimates for the value function approximation.
 A lower value of $\lambda$ favors lower variance but higher bias by relying more on immediate rewards, while higher values reduce bias but increase variance by incorporating more long-term information.
 To investigate this, we experiment with six different values for $\lambda$: 0.0, 0.2, 0.4, 0.6, 0.8, and 1.0.
 For each value, we repeat the training process three times with different random seeds.